chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.1 =
+* integrated new collapse-commander image trigger feature
+* added new togglegroup shortcode attribute and data-togglegroup html attribute to reference groups of expand elements with out auto-collapsing other groups, such as when using the real attribute
+* added the ability to load plugin css only when shortcode is used
+* removed language files in favour of WordPress language packs
+* fully tested to work with WordPress 4.5

 = 1.7.0 =
 * reworked the find-me feature to use new data-findme attribute, rather than create a hidden element.